LiWentomng/boxlevelset/docs/get_started.md

 This page provides basic usage based on MMdetection.
 For installation instructions, please see [install.md](./install.md).

-# Inferenece with pretrained models
+# Inference with pretrained models
 We provide the testing scripts to evaluate the trained models.

 Examples for VOC: